tinode/chat/API.md

 acc: {
   id: "1a2b3", // string, client-provided message id, optional
   user: "new", // string, "new" to create a new user, default: current user, optional
-  auth: [   // array of authentication schemes to add, update or delete
-    {
-      scheme: "basic", // requested authentication scheme for this account, required;
+  scheme: "basic", // authentication scheme for this account, required;
                // only "basic" (default) is currently supported.
 The current
-                       // basic scheme does not allow changes to username.
+               // implementation of the basic scheme does not allow changes to username.
-      secret: "username:password" // string, secret for the chosen authentication
+  secret: btoa("username:password"), // string, base64 encoded secret for the chosen
-                      // scheme; to delete a scheme use string with a single DEL
+              // authentication scheme; to delete a scheme use string with a single DEL
               // Unicode character "\u2421"; required
-    }
-  ],

   desc: {  // object, user initialization data closely matching that of table
            // initialization; optional
     defacs: {